 The most important function of the Election Commission is to ensure that the elections should be conducted fairly and impartial, every person gets a fair chance for the vote.
 Therefore in the recent past, several new initiatives have been taken.
 The human error can be eliminated by making the whole electoral system into a standard tamper-proof computerized system, which will neglect the chances of error made by human involvement.
-Checking criminalization of politics, providing electors with Identity Cards, scheme for use of State-owned Electronic Media for broadcast/telecast by political parties and a variety of measures for strict submission of Model Code of Conduct, during election providing a level playing field to contestants, appointing BLOs (Booth Level Officers) and Voters' awareness programmes, EVMs (Electronic Voting Machines) Webcasting, etc. are some work conducted by Election Commission.

-The growth of Electoral System of India

-After Independence in August 1947, on the basis of universal adult suffrage, there is a need to hold a general election to elect truly representative Government.
+The growth of Electoral System of India: Post independence in August 1947, on the basis of universal adult suffrage, there was a urge to conduct general election to elect eminent and honest representatives to form a Government.
 From November 26th, 1949, an independent constitutional body Election Commission was brought into force which was provided by Article 324.
-Whereas, most of the other provisions were made effective from January 26th, 1950 (when the Constitution of India became effective).
 January 25th, 1950, a day before India became a Sovereign Democratic Republic Election Commission was formally constituted.

 March 21st, 1950 the First Chief Election Commissioner was appointed.
-From 1950 to October 16th, 1989 the Commission functioned worked as a single member body, but on October 16th, 1989 to January 1st, 1990 it was converted into a threemember body.
-The distribution of power and decision is equal to all the three Commissioners in case of any difference of judgment on any issue the decision is taken by the majority.
-The term of the office of Chief election commission (CEC) and election commission (EC) is six years or till the age of 65.
+From 1950 to October 16th, 1989.The distribution of power and decision is equal to all the three Commissioners in case of any difference of judgment on any issue the decision is taken by the majority.
+The duration of the office of Chief election commission (CEC) and election commission (EC) is 6 years or till the age of 65.